gcallah/BookReviews/hume.md

 might have been useful to point out this inconsistency.

-The authors do not seem to realize that Holy Eucharist and Reconciliation are two different Catholic sacraments, as they confuse "transubstantiaiton" with "absolution": "Hume pointed out that market exchange is analogous to the metamorphosis that Roman Catholics invoke with the ritual of transubstantiation.
+The authors also do not seem to realize that Holy Eucharist and Reconciliation are two different Catholic sacraments, as they confuse "transubstantiaiton" with "absolution": "Hume pointed out that market exchange is analogous to the metamorphosis that Roman Catholics invoke with the ritual of transubstantiation.
 Although absolution requires only 'a certain form of words, along with a certain intention, [it] changes entirely the nature of an external object, and even of a human creature.'"
 (101)